shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “You look amazing!”
 Nomi exclaimed.
 “And you…” She looked E’Zhule up and down.

-He stood straight and tall (for his height) in his azura suit and black shoes.
+He stood straight and tall (for his height) in his azure suit and black shoes.
 His red bowtie matched Miko’s dress nicely.
 Miko had even combed his hair into a sleek new style, making his attentive cat ears more prominent.

 “…And you can have my number.”
 Nomi licked her lips as she placed a folded piece of paper in his jacket pocket.
 “I get off at 8.”